Maryland Women’s Hall of Fame Awardee Welker

 Recognition for her work includes the Federal Women’s Program Lifetime Achievement Award in engineering, the Women in Science and Engineering (WISE) Lifetime Achievement Award, the Meritorious Presidential Rank Award and the Exceptional Civilian Service Award.

-Throughout her 55-year career, Dr. Nancy K. Welker has been a technology pioneer, one of Maryland’s most distinguished women in science and
+Throughout her 55-year career, Dr. Nancy K. Welker has been a technology pioneer, one of Maryland’s most distinguished women in science and technology, a role model for thousands of women, and an advocate for women in the workplace.

 “For me, the honor of being admitted to the Maryland Women’s Hall of Fame is enhanced by my hope that my career example will inspire more young women to become science and technology professionals.
 Excellence in these fields has become increasingly critical to the challenges of the modern world.”